baden03/t-minus-countdown/readme.txt

 Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, plguin-oven, pluginoven, G2, spaceBros, littlewebtings, jQuery, javascript
 Requires at least: 3.3
 Tested up to: 3.4.2
-Stable tag: 2.2.6
+Stable tag: 2.2.7

-T(-) Countdown will display a highly customizable, sweet-n-sexy flash-free countdown timer in a sidebar, page or post.
+T(-) Countdown will display a highly customizable, flash-free countdown timer as a sidebar widget or in a post or page using a shortcode.

 == Description ==